-Standards and Competencies story and Government (Resources and Standards used in Framework Development: National Standards, McRel Star gton State EALR/Standards) ndards, SCANS, Army JROTC exercised in this unit include thinking skills and personal qualities. ace competencies enhanced are: Interperso Foundatio ENG.K-12 USH.5-12 ERA 8 Th onal skills, In ons of the Po 2.3 Evaluatio 2.7 An Age o re Great Dep Information synthesis and use, and use of technology.
-The national standards are:NSS-C9-12.1 Civic Life, Politics an Political System; NSS-C.9-12.3 Principles of Democracy; NSS-C.9-12.4 Other Nations and World Affairs; NSS-C.9-12 tion Strategies; NL-ENG.K12.8 Developing Research Skills; NSS-USH.5-12.6 The Development of the Industrial Unite of Revolution; NSS-USH.5-12.8 The 20 th Century; NSS-USH.5-126 ERA 7 The Emergence of Modern America (1890) epression and World War II (1929-1945); NSS-USH.5-129 ERHA 9 Postwar United States (1945-early 1970's); NSS-USH.5-129 ERHA .5 Role of the Citizen; NL- ed States (1870-1900); NSS- I-1930); NSS-USH.5-12.8 Industry Standards a s and/or Competencies: Total Learnin g Hours for Unit: 80 C-1.1 Use the 7 7 citizenship skills of "You the People", analyze and apply decision making skills through family, community, business and industry C-1.2 Using the e "Winning Colors" program, identify the characteristics of family, community, business and industry leaders in your st udy of American History C-1.3 strate oral, interpersonal, written and electronic communication and presentation skills and understand how to apply the ues applied to political parties and political actions studied. ose skills through briefing C-1.4 , r rights and privileges as a citizen to take an active role in your community, school, JROTC or local organizations C-2.1 group to a 7 citizenship skills in developing plans for a civic action group initiative in the community.
-Communicate: use commun a arrive at decisions ication skills to work within the C-2.2 "Winning Colors" conflict resolution techniques and strategies to resolve issues of the political world being studied C-2.3 States has the complex responsibilities of the leader and follower, demonstrate the ability to lead and follow using samples from as been involved with C-2.4 States and t the development of the constitution with the events, trends and movements of people which have shaped the United and to identify your role in it States to a future United C-3.1 and the world power role of the United States and your responsibility as a citizen to that position C-3.3 Use the 7 citizenship skills (You the People) and Americas Promise and your learned organizational skills to coordinate and execute a community service learning project Aligned Washington State Standards English Language2.2 CommunitTo meet th 2.1 Communicate clearly to a range of audiences for different purposes2.2 Communicate clearly and effectively 1.
-Develop and deliver briefings on plans and courses of action developed for community actions - 2.
+Standards and Competencies story and Government (Resources and Standards used in Framework Development: National Standards, McRel Stan gton State EALR/Standards) dards, SCANS, Army JROTC exercised in this unit include thinking skills and personal qualities. ace competencies enhanced are: Interperso Foundatio ENG.K-12 USH.5-12 ERA 8 Th onal skills, In ons of the Po 2.3 Evaluatio 2.7 An Age o re Great Dep Information synthesis and use, and use of technology.
+The national standards are:NSS-C9-12.1 Civic Life, Politics and Political System; NSS-C.9-12.3 Principles of Democracy; NSS-C.9-12.4 Other Nations and World Affairs; NSS-C.9-12. tion Strategies; NL-ENG.K12.8 Developing Research Skills; NSS-USH.5-12.6 The Development of the Industrial Unite of Revolution; NSS-USH.5-12.8 The 20 th Century; NSS-USH.5-126 ERA 7 The Emergence of Modern America (1890-epression and World War II (1929-1945); NSS-USH.5-129 ERHA 9 Postwar United States (1945-early 1970's); NSS-USH.5-129 ERH 5 Role of the Citizen; NL- d States (1870-1900); NSS- -1930); NSS-USH.5-12.8 Industry Standards a s and/or Competencies: Total Learning g Hours for Unit: 80 C-1.1 Use the 7 citizenship skills of "You the People", analyze and apply decision making skills through family, community, business and industry and industry C-1.2 Using the g the "Winning Colors" program, identify the characteristics of family, community, business and industry leaders in your study of American History C-1.3 Demonstrate oral, interpersonal, written and electronic communication and presentation skills and understand how to apply those skills through briefing techniques applied to political parties and political actions studied.
+C-1.4 , r rights and privileges as a citizen to take an active role in your community, school, JROTC or local organizations C-2.1 group to a Use the 7 citizenship skills in developing plans for a civic action group initiative in the community.
+Communicate: use communication skills to work within the group to arrive at decisions C-2.2 e "Winning Colors" conflict resolution techniques and strategies to resolve issues of the political world being studied C-2.3 States has e the complex responsibilities of the leader and follower, demonstrate the ability to lead and follow using samples from the armed conflicts the United has been involved with C-2.4 States and connect the development of the constitution with the events, trends and movements of people which have shaped the United States to a future United states and to identify your role in it C-3.1 Understand the world power role of the United States and your responsibility as a citizen to that position C-3.3 Use the 7 citizenship skills (You the People) and Americas Promise and your learned organizational skills to coordinate and execute a community service learning project Aligned Washington State Standards English Language Arts 2.1 Communicate clearly to a range of audiences for different purposes2.2 Communicate clearly and effectively 1.
+Develop and deliver briefings on plans and courses of action developed for community actions 2.
 Develop plans and present written directives to complete the actions EALR3: Social St udies Core Values and democratic principles 1.2 Examine key ideals of United States democracy 1.2.3a: Examine the origins and continuing influence of key democratic ideals of the U.S. Government 240